btmartin721/ClineHelpR/README.md

 # ClinePlotR

 Plot BGC and INTROGRESS genomic cline results and correlate INTROGRESS clines with environmental variables.

 ClinePlotR allows you to plot BGC (Bayesian Genomic Cline) output.
 After we ran BGC, we realized it wasn't easy to plot the BGC results, so we put together this package in the process of figuring it out.

-The package allows you to make several plots.
+Our package allows you to make several plots.

+The BGC and INTROGRESS software packages are described elsewhere (Gompert and Buerkle, 2010, 2011, 2012; Gompert et al., 2012a, 2012b).

 ## Software Flow Diagram